Dyalog/APLCourse/docs/dfns-and-assignment.md

 		```APL
 		To ← {⍺+¯1+⍳1+⍵-⍺}
 		```
-		In the general we take into account whether the difference is positive or negative:
+		In general we take into account whether the difference is positive or negative:
 		```APL
 		To ← {⍺+(×d)×¯1+⍳1+|d←⍵-⍺}
 		```